Using WebAssembly from Ruby

 Getting started and simple example

 First, copy this example WebAssembly text module into your project.
-It exports a function for calculating the greatest common denominator of two numbers.
+It exports a function for calculating the greatest common divisor of two numbers.

 (module